JAVIRODR/hidden-gems-of-gaming/contributing.md

 - Make an individual pull request for each suggestion.
 - Use [title-casing](http://titlecapitalization.com) (AP style).
 - Use the following format: `[List Name](link)`
+- For links please only use Wikipedia or a Review site don't link to ROMs!
+Those will be removed as soon as they are spotted!
 - Link additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.